Snowfork/snowbridge/docs/markdown/using-snowchain/validating-and-relaying/relayer-architecture.md

 ---

 # Relayer Architecture
-The relayer is a single golang binary that acts as a worker container for various workers that are involved in the relaying process.
-As our bridge requires a mix of different kinds of data types and proofs to be relayed at different times, co-ordinated in different ways, we split up these responsibilities into different workers.
+The relayer is a single Go binary that acts as a container for various workers that are involved in the relaying process.
+As our bridge requires a mix of different kinds of data types and proofs to be relayed at different times, co-ordinated in different ways, we split up these responsibilities into different workers that separate concerns.

 ## Worker Goals
  - Each worker is expected to be stateless and functional
  - All transactions sent by workers should be idempotent (the on-chain logic does guarantee this in most scenarios, so usually the worker does not need to worry about this, but in the BEEFY relay process there may be some considerations)
  - Workers should not communicate with eachother directly.
 If they have any dependency on eachother's work, they should co-ordinate via [Stigmergy](https://en.wikipedia.org/wiki/Stigmergy) through querying on-chain data.
- - Workers should fail and recover gracefully.
-This means that they should not deadlock and should shut down cleanly upon any error.
+ - Workers should recover gracefully in case of failures.
+This means that they should shut down cleanly upon any error, deadlocks should never happen.
 On startup, they should refresh their knowledge of the state of the world through on-chain queries, resume from that state, and catch themselves and the on-chain state up to date before any other behaviour.

 # Current Workers